Knowledge-enhanced Agents for Interactive Text Games: Related Work

-\para{Knowledge Graphs in Text-Based Games:} KGs have been used to enhance the performance of RL agents in text-based games; these graphs provide a structured representation of the game world, which can be used to guide agents' decision-making.
+\textbf{Knowledge-injection in Text-based Game Agents} has been used to enhance the performance of RL and LM agents.
+Ahn \textit{et al.} \cite{brohan2023can} identify potential actions using an LM and assign scores to these actions based on their likelihood of success in a given environment, which can be seen as an implicit affordance information.
+Swift \cite{lin2023swiftsage} introduced an additional layer of knowledge by incorporating the history of the previous ten actions within the episode.
+Several works \cite{s11,s3,s15,s31} have used KGs as an extra knowledge source to provide a structured representation of the game world, which can be used to guide agents' decision-making.
 Xu \textit{et al.} \cite{s11} proposed a hierarchical framework built upon a KG-based RL agent to address generalization issues in text-based games; they achieve favorable results in experiments with various difficulty levels.
-KG-A2C \cite{s3, s16} is a text-based game agent that builds a dynamic KG while exploring and generating actions.
-Ammanabrolu \textit{et al.} \cite{s15} proposed KG-DQN, a KG-based approach for state representation in deep RL agents.
-The method involves building a KG during exploration and utilizing question-answering techniques to pre-train a deep Q-network for action selection.
+KG-A2C \cite{s3} is a text-based game agent that builds a dynamic KG while exploring and generating actions.
+KG-DQN~\cite{s15} is a KG-based approach for state representation in deep RL agents, which involves building a KG during exploration and utilizing question-answering techniques to pre-train a deep Q-network for action selection.
 The authors in \cite{s31} formulated a state abstraction for common sense games by utilizing a subclass relationship from an open-source KG.
-These methods did not incorporate historical knowledge, however, and they relied on abstractions instead of affordances for objects.
-We experiment with various methods to inject knowledge into text-based game agents, improving their effectiveness beyond previous KG-based approaches.
-We also conduct experiments to explore various methods for incorporating affordances in the KG-A2C model.
+Complementary to these methods, we provide a generic framework that supports various methods to inject explicit historical and affordance knowledge into text-based game agents, improving their effectiveness beyond previous KG approaches.